 TeamCity will start the build and you’ll be able to view the build progress by clicking Build Configuration Home.
 When the build is finished, you can review the build results by clicking the build number link:

 You can view the tests right here in TeamCity:

 The information on parameters and environment of the build is available on the Parameters tab of the build results.

-If you installed the Gradle Build Scan plugin, you will see a link to the build scan in the Build Results view:
+If you installed the TeamCity Build Scan plugin, you will see a link to the build scan in the Build Results view:

 Otherwise, the link to the build scan for the given build is available in the build log:

 Executing Gradle builds on CI can be set up and configured with just a handful of steps.
 The benefit of receiving fast feedback clearly speaks for itself.
 If you are not using TeamCity, no problem, many CI products tightly integrate with Gradle as a first-class citizen.